 A long sock, traditionally filled with small Christmas gifts.

-Slender strips of shiny metallic foil used as Christmas decorations.
+Slender strips of shiny metallic foil or plastic used as Christmas decorations.

 A long, wooden sled used to coast down snow-covered hills.